aaliddell/s2cell/README.rst

 `reference C++ implementation <https://github.com/google/s2geometry>`__ to ensure conformity with the standard.

-Should you need more complete S2 functionality or a fast C-based implementation, please consider using the `Python extension included
+Should you need more complete S2 Geometry functionality or a fast C-based implementation, please consider using the `Python extension included
 <https://github.com/google/s2geometry/tree/master/src/python>`__ in the s2geometry repository or the
 pure-Python `s2sphere <https://pypi.org/project/s2sphere/>`__ implementation.